 About one in four people who take antibiotics have side effects, such as stomach problems, dizziness, or rashes.
 Those problems clear up soon after stopping the drugs, but in rare cases antibiotics can cause severe allergic reactions.
 Overuse of antibiotics also promotes the growth of bacteria that can’t be controlled easily with drugs.
 That makes you more vulnerable to antibiotic-resistant infections and undermines the good that antibiotics can do for others.

 So when are antibiotics necessary?

 They’re usually required only when symptoms last longer than a week, start to improve but then worsen again, or are very severe.
 Worrisome symptoms that can warrant immediate antibiotic treatment include a fever over 38.6°C, extreme pain and tenderness over your sinuses, or signs of a skin infection, such as a hot, red rash that spreads quickly.
 When you do need antibiotics, the best choice in many cases is amoxicillin, which typically costs about $4 and is just as effective as more expensive brand-name antibiotics.
-Note that some doctors recommend CT scans when they suspect sinusitis.
-But those tests are usually necessary only if you have frequent or chronic sinusitis or you’re going to have sinus surgery.
+Note that some doctors recommend CT scans when they suspect sinus infections.
+But those tests are usually necessary only if you have frequent or chronic sinus infections or you’re going to have sinus surgery.

-How should you treat sinusitis?
+How should you treat sinus infections?